mcomunita/tonetwist-afx-dataset/README.md

 </div>

 ---
-## References
+## Citation

-If you make use of ToneTwist AFx Dataset, please cite the following publication:
+If you find this work useful, please consider citing us:

 ```BibTex
 @article{comunita2024,